 If you’re considering moving to the United Kingdom, it is advisable to research the cost of living in the UK, including house prices, childcare costs, and food prices before you land on British soil.

 The cost of living in the UK is high compared to other countries, although in many cases, higher salaries can offer a comfortable lifestyle for some expats.
-This guide gives you an in-depth overview as to general living costs in the UK including housing, healthcare, public transport, groceries, childcare, taxes and entertainment.
+This guide gives you an in-depth overview as to general living costs in the UK including UK housing, healthcare, public transport in the UK, groceries, childcare in the UK, the UK tax system, and entertainment.

 - Cost of living in London